dariogarcia/coMedia/README.md

 coMedia has a user and a server side.
 User stores favourite content, and comments on it, which never leave the user side in textual form.
 Servers host a global list of contents, by matching and merging the ones created by users.
 User comments, anonimized, aggregated and embedded, are used to characterize content on the server side.

 ## User Functionalities
-The main functionalities for the user side of the platform are:
+The main functionalities, detalied below, are the ones available from the user side of the platform:
 * Add new content to your personal list of favourite media
 * Add comments to your content, for indexing and later retrieval
 * Search for content within your favourites
 * Make queries to the server side for new content

+### Add new user content

+### Add new user comment

+### Search for old user content

+### Search for new user content

 ## Server Functionalities

-The main functionalities for the user side of the platform are:
+The main services running on the server side of the platform are:
 * Keep an integrated and updated list of all content
 * Build an aggregated comment-based characterization of content
 * Answer search queries from users